slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 ![](/assets/images/htb-writeup-kryptos/burp_replace.png)

-I still got a `Nope.` message when logging in but I noticed in the MySQL logs that the SQL query is using an MD5 value and not the plaintext value of the password I configured.
+I still got a `Nope.` message when logging in but I noticed in the MySQL logs that the SQL query is using the MD5 value of the password instead of the plaintext password.

 ```
 root@ragingunicorn:/var/log/mysql# tail -f *

 33 Query SELECT username, password FROM users WHERE username='snowscan' AND password='5ba4e0731a6248ea222262e4a65a912b'
 ```

-So I just modified the existing password entry with this value:
+So I just modified the existing password entry with the MD5 value of `yolo1234`:

 ```
 MariaDB [cryptor]> update users set password='5ba4e0731a6248ea222262e4a65a912b' where username='snowscan';